FortAwesome/Security-Docs-and-Attestation/Change_Management_Policy.md

 ### Terms

 * The word "we" shall mean Fonticons Inc., all Fonticons employees, and any individuals contracting with Fonticons to complete work.
+* The word Fonticons will be synonymous with Fonticons, Inc. for the purposes of this policy.
-* Employee shall mean an individual directly employed by Fonticons Inc. and all contractors, consultants, temporary employees, or business partners.
+* Employee shall mean an individual directly employed by Fonticons and all contractors, consultants, temporary employees, or business partners.
 * User shall mean any individual who is not an employee.
+* Fonticons products/services refers to any and all paid or free products and/or services offered by Fonticons.
+  * Product shall mean, specifically, the icons, their digital representation, and associated icon functionality present in code.
+  * Service shall mean, specifically, the technologies that make the Fonticons product available to clients, users, and site users.
-* Client shall mean a person or entity who installs or configures part or all of the Font Awesome free product/service for use on a website or product not owned or otherwise controlled by Fonticons.
+* Client shall mean a person or entity who installs or configures part or all of Fonticons product/service for use on a website or product not owned or otherwise controlled by Fonticons.
-* Pro client shall mean a person or entity who installs or configures part or all of the Font Awesome paid product/service for use on a website or product not owned or otherwise controlled by Fonticons.
-* Fonticons system shall mean any computers, communication systems, platforms, and any other information technology systems used by Fonticons Inc., to provide the Font Awesome product and service.
+* Fonticons system shall mean any computers, communication systems, platforms, and any other information technology systems used by Fonticons to provide the Fonticons products/services.
-* Font Awesome product shall mean the icons, their digital representation, and associated icon functionality present in code.
-* Font Awesome service shall mean the technologies that make the Font Awesome product available to clients, users, and site users.

 ## Policy